SteinarHelgi/esport_cup/README.md

 - Þröstur Hrafnkelsson - [throstur25@ru.is]

 ## Instructions
 To run this system, you need to have Python installed.
-Then, run the `main.py` file inside the zip folder.
+Then, run the `main.py` file inside the zip folder from the root folder.

 Using the system requires no login.
 However, if you want to edit a team, you need to type in the team captain's handle (e.g., to view the team "WhileTrue Tryhards," use the handle "WhileTrueWendy").